Impact of Large- and Small-Cap Stocks on Fund Performance

 Public Mutual’s Investment Strategy

-The end of the rally in small cap stocks generally signals the start of a period of consolidation in the overall market.
-As small cap stocks tend to have a lower level of stock trading liquidity and a smaller base of institutional holdings, their price performance are inclined to be more volatile during periods of market uncertainty.
-In comparison, the price performance of large cap stocks is generally more stable during periods of market weakness as buying support from institutional investors will emerge as and when these stocks fall to valuations which are deemed attractive.
-In this case, investors who have a preference for more consistent fund returns over the long-term should invest in funds that focus a larger proportion of their portfolios in large cap stocks with more resilient earnings prospects.
+As small-cap stocks tend to have a lower level of stock trading liquidity and comprise of a smaller base of institutional fund holdings to provide buying support, their price performance is inclined to be more volatile during periods of elevated market uncertainty.
+In comparison, the price performance of large-cap stocks is generally more stable during periods of market weakness as buying support from institutional investors will emerge as the valuations of these stocks become more attractive.

 This article is prepared solely for educational and awareness purposes and should not be construed as an offer or a solicitation of an offer to purchase or subscribe to products offered by Public Mutual.
 No representation or warranty is made by Public Mutual, nor is there acceptance of any responsibility or liability as to the accuracy, completeness or correctness of the information contained herein.